 We went along to Go Ape in the Wyre Forest to bring you this family's guide to Go Ape.

-Either read this guide through end to end, or click on something in the Contents.
+Read this guide from end to end or click on something in the Contents.

-Their rope courses are among the trees and are in fantastic scenery, and make the best use of the landscape.
-At some Go Ape centres, you can even fly across reservoirs or waterfalls.
+Their rope courses are among the trees and are in fantastic scenery, and they make the best use of the landscape.
+At some Go-Ape centres, you can even fly across reservoirs or waterfalls.

-Courses are usually divided into different sections, and you make your way around them in order.
+Courses are usually divided into sections; you make your way around them in order.
 Many sections finish with a zip wire.

 The Zip Wires at Go Ape are fantastic!

-They are really long and you fly over and through the trees.
+They are long, and you fly over and through the trees.

 Sometimes the zip wires will be on one side of a valley, so you can fly high above the ground (see later section if you're not too keen on heights).

-Click on the picture to see a larger version and try and spot me.
-You can hardly see me – that's how long this zip wire was - and this was only one.
+You can hardly see me in the photo - that's how long this zip wire was - and this was only one.

-Each Tree Top Adventure has a number of ‘crossings'.
-These are crossings you make between tree-to-tree.
+Each Tree Top Challenge has several 'crossings'.
+These are crossings you make between tree to tree.

-Here you swing from a platform holding a rope (harness attached, of course) and land in a net at the other side.
+You swing from a platform holding a rope (harness attached), and land in a net on the other side.

 Tarzan noises are optional.

-Watch our video to see the sort of things you might find on a Tree Top Adventure.
+Watch our video to see what you might find on a Tree Top Adventure.

-Segways were invented in the USA as a 'personal transport device’ and you may have seen these on the TV.
+Segways were invented in the USA as a 'personal transport device'; you may have seen these on TV.

 They are electrically operated vehicles that you stand on...and they only have two wheels.

-Go Ape have a number of Forest Segways where you spend about an hour zipping along the forest floor instead of the tree tops.
+Go Ape have several Forest Segways where you spend about an hour zipping along the forest floor instead of the treetops.

 We've not tried the Forest Segways yet, but they're on the list to do 🙂